facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 T x A x B x C = A x B x C x T

 The comparison between the traditional IRA and the Roth IRA illustrates the single most important criteria for determining whether a partial Roth conversion makes economic sense.
-A partial Roth conversion is attractive if and only if your future tax rate will be lower than your current tax rate.
-Your after-tax return will be higher only if your tax rate on future traditional IRA distributions will be higher than what you would pay now to distribute some of your IRA to a Roth IRA.
+A partial Roth conversion is attractive if and only if your future tax rate will be higher than your current tax rate.
+Your after-tax return from a partial Roth conversions will be positive only if your tax rate on future traditional IRA distributions will be higher than what you would pay now to distribute some of your IRA to a Roth IRA.
 It is entirely a matter of tax rate arbitrage.

 Is Tax Planning Right for You?